 There is no censorship; I welcome constructive criticism and even insults.
 However, I will not to approve comments if they clearly contain false information that could mislead readers and jeopardize the educational mission and rigorous nature of The Pharmafist.
 As an example, if a comment says “there is scientific evidence that vaccines cause autism” and that assertion is not supported by a relevant scientific reference (eg. a PubMed link).

 If you wonder what I think of product XYZ, you’re out of luck.
 Apart from a few exceptions, I never write the names of medications, trademarks, companies or specific products.
 The reason for this is that I want to avoid any positive or negative bias towards specific brands (and well… to avoid being sued too).
 In my comics, I am therefore referring to the ingredients themselves or I invent fictional products inspired by reality.

 Similarly, comments left here on the website or on Facebook mentioning a brand / specific company will be rejected and deleted.

 Filtering of certain information

 There are many questionable websites that spread misleading and dangerous health information online.
 I never say their names, because I don’t want to send them traffic.
 When I want to refer to them, I usually rephrase their names (eg “naturalholistichealthmagictherapy.com”.
-Similarly, if you include link to such a site in a comment, I will remove it and replace it with a Do Not Link or with non-hyperlinked text.
+Similarly, if you include link to such a site in a comment, I will remove it and replace it with an indirect link or with non-hyperlinked text.

-The comics are translated from French to English, sometimes by professional translators, but mostly by volonteers and readers who simply want to give me a hand.
-I’ve accepted the fact that the translations are not perfect, but that they can be improved over time, so I really appreciate when people tell me about translation mistakes or typos.
-In addition, if you feel that a translation is subpar, how about offering your help to make it better?
+The comics are translated from French to English, usually by professional translators, but sometimes readers who simply want to give me a hand.
+I’ve accepted the fact that some translations are not perfect, but that they can be improved over time, so I really appreciate when people tell me about translation mistakes or typos.
+If you feel that a translation is subpar, how about offering your help to make it better?
 The more proofreaders, the better.